 A panel of tasters that include employees help judge a barrel’s quality and decide when a barrel is ready to be “dumped” into a collection vessel ready for bottling.
 Barrels are collected and combined in order to achieve a flavor consistent with the brand.
 The bourbon is pumped into the familar square bottles and a traditional label is affixed.
 The labels are printed on-site using an antique printing press.
 Finally, each bottle is hand-dipped in wax to seal the cap.

 The wax-dipping is a Maker’s Mark trademark.
 Dipping the neck into wax was an idea borrowed by the founders from cognac which is sometimes sealed in a similar fashion.
 Bottling line workers take turns in 30-minute shifts hand dipping the necks into hot wax.
 A typical worker can dip approximately 23 bottles per minute.
 Apparently, about one out of fifty bottles is “slam dunked”.
 This results in the bottle being half covered in wax.
 Such bottles often become collector’s items.
-Although I was not familiar with the slam dunked bottles and I don’t recall seeing them on the shelf at the liquor store, I happened to observe one of the bottling workers performing this special technique right when I snapped a picture!
+Although we were not familiar with the slam dunked bottles and don’t recall seeing them on the shelf at the liquor store, we happened to observe one of the bottling workers performing this special technique right when we snapped a picture!